animal-tree/Writing-stuff/BadStuff26-Wants-DNA-epigenetics.md

 Your mind is a compression system for biologically-rooted unconscious emotional intelligence.

 And that doesn't mean that biologically-rooted intelligence can't change.
 Or there would not be the existence of epigenetics.

+---

+Yes, a computer is conscious.
+A Bible, a Harry Potter book, your shoe is conscious.
+For clarity, when I say conscious and unconscious I mean the human-like conscious that singularizes into you.